Workiva/react_testing_library/doc/migration_guides/queries.md

 ### ByRole

 [ByRole queries][by-role-queries] search for elements by their role.
 Use [this table of HTML elements with their corresponding roles](https://www.w3.org/TR/html-aria/#docconformance) to determine what role to query for.
+ByRole queries should be the go-to queries to use in most cases because they most closely reflect how the user would find elements on the page.

 For example, the following test uses `querySelector` to access the header element.
 We need to migrate this test to use an RTL query instead.